drvinceknight/Nashpy/docs/reference/gambit.rst

   `Gambit <http://www.gambit-project.org/>`_.
 - If you are happy to use a GUI use `Game Theory Explorer
   <http://gte.csc.liv.ac.uk/index/>`_.
-- If you would like an easy to install Python library for two player games you can use :code:`Nashpy`.
+- If you would like a Python library that only requires the common scientific python stack for two player games you can use :code:`Nashpy`.